SCC Self-Loop Bug — Build Jumps to 40 Min

-- SCCs partition a directed graph into maximal groups where every node can reach every other.
+- SCCs are maximal subgraphs where every node can reach every other node.

 Imagine a group of friends where everyone can pass a message to everyone else — maybe not directly, but through mutual friends.
 That closed circle is a Strongly Connected Component.
 Now imagine two separate friend groups at a party who never mingle: those are two different SCCs.
 Tarjan's and Kosaraju's algorithms are just clever ways of finding all those isolated circles in one pass through the crowd.